-On May 4, Governor Phil Murphy made the announcement that many students across the state of New Jersey were hoping against all hope wouldn’t be made.
-At a COVID-19 update press briefing, Murphy announced “that all New Jersey school buildings will remain closed for in-person instruction for the remainder of the 2019 – 2020 school year,” in an attempt to stem the tide of the coronavirus pandemic.
+On May 4, Governor Phil Murphy, made the announcement that many students across the state of New Jersey were hoping against all hope wouldn’t be made.
+At a Covid-19 update press briefing, Murphy announced, “that all New Jersey school buildings will remain closed for in-person instruction for the remainder of the 2019-2020 school year” in attempts to stem the tide of the coronavirus.

-“Honestly, by that point, I was expecting the announcement sooner or later with how things were going,” said Jeremy Rasmussen, 18-year-old Vineland High School senior by way of the Applied Math and Science Academy (AMSA) program at Johnstone School.
+“Honestly, by that point, I was expecting the announcement sooner or later with how things were going,” said Jeremy Rasmussen, 18-year-old Vineland High School senior by way of the AMSA program at Johnstone School.
 “But it didn’t make it hurt any less.”

 “The traditions of senior year are a big thing, not being able to participate in them is difficult,” Kukal revealed.

 “This is what teachers tell you about all through your schooling experience, about the day you’ll finally get to celebrate your accomplishments and head off to college,” said Rasmussen.
 “It does hurt a good amount, as it feels like my life has been building to this moment.”

 “Having the recognition dinners, scholarship ceremonies, prom, and graduation cancelled is disappointing,” Kukal added.

 The idea of putting in that work and not being able to fully enjoy the celebratory fruits of their labors, is a theme that extends to college seniors, as well.

 “I’ve certainly worked really hard, and I certainly am disappointed to miss out on the end of my senior year,” said Josh Loew, graduating student at Delaware Valley University.